DadCooksDinner

 3. Simmer the wine, then put everything in the pot: Pour in the wine and bring to a simmer.
 Simmer for 1 minute to boil off some of the alcohol, then scrape the bottom of the pot one last time.
 Pour in the chicken broth, then stir in the chicken thighs and any juices in the bowl.
 Scatter the diced tomatoes over the top of everything.

 4. Pressure cook for 20 minutes with a natural pressure release: Lock the pressure cooker lid.
-Pressure cook on high pressure for 20 minutes in an electric PC, 16 minutes in a stovetop PC, then let the pressure come down naturally, about 20 minutes more.
-(If you’re in a hurry, you can quick release any remaining pressure after 15 minutes).
+Pressure cook on high pressure for 20 minutes in an Instant Pot or other electric PC, or for 16 minutes in a stovetop PC.
+(Use Manual, Pressure Cook, or Pressure Cook - Custom mode with an Instant Pot).
+Let the pressure come down naturally, about 20 minutes more.
+(If you're in a hurry, you can quick release any remaining pressure after 15 minutes).

 • Prep Time: 15 minutes